Guidelines for Secure Filename Display

 As I opened my eyes in bed, my now-conscious mind unbidden replied “Okay, Universe, today you have the chance to do something REALLY funny.”

-In my youth, I had remarkably little exposure to death– most of my elderly relatives had either passed away before my birth, or were still alive.
+In my youth, I had remarkably little exposure to death– most of my elderly relatives had either passed away before my birth, or were still young or healthy.
 I lost a distant uncle in my teens.
-I lost my maternal great-grandfather (99.75) when I was twenty.
-My first true friend when I was 33, while I was on vacation in the French countryside.
+I lost my maternal great-grandfather (aged 99.75) when I was twenty.
+Also at 20, I met a new coworker on a Friday, and he died that weekend.
+I lost my first true friend when I was 33, while I was on vacation in the French countryside.

-That’s not to say I never thought about death, just that I mostly had the unconsidered invincibility of youth and death was an abstract idea that didn’t occupy much space in my brain, except that I wanted to come to some sort of meaningful end.
+That’s not to say I never thought about death, just that I mostly had the unconsidered invincibility of youth.
+Death was an abstract idea that didn’t occupy much space in my brain, except that I wanted to come to some sort of meaningful end.
 My general thinking was encapsulated by this clip in Starship Troopers:

 If everyone’s gotta die eventually, it’s probably best not to worry too much about it.